 - Bringing all those health seekers to the “Valley of Vitality” were the railroads.

-- In the early years, four railroads served Excelsior Springs.
-Three came into town, the Wabash, the Interurban electric line, and the Milwaukee line.
-One, the “dummy line", never left Excelsior Springs.
-A photo of the “dummy line” shows its track running up what is now a heavily traveled road – Dunbar.
+- In the early years, four railroads served Excelsior Springs: three came to Excelsior Springs (the Wabash, the Interurban electric line, and the Milwaukee line) and one – the “dummy” line -- never left Excelsior Springs.
+A photo of the “dummy line” shows its track up what is now a heavily traveled road – Dunbar.

-( F9 ) - East Wall Photo Murals
+( F7 ) - East Wall Photo Murals

-- The medical equipment was used by early doctors and dentists rounds out the Francis displays.
+Finally, medical equipment used by early doctors and dentists rounds out the Francis displays.